opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

     :param masks: Set of masks.
 Each  ``masks[i]``  specifies permissible matches between input query descriptors and stored train descriptors from the i-th image ``trainDescCollection[i]``.

+In the first variant of this method, the train descriptors are passed as an input argument.
+In the second variant of the method, train descriptors collection that was set by ``DescriptorMatcher::add`` is used.
+Optional mask (or masks) can be passed to specify, which query and training descriptors can be matched.
+Namely, ``queryDescriptors[i]`` can be matched with ``trainDescriptors[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.

 .. index:: DescriptorMatcher::knnMatch

 DescriptorMatcher::knnMatch
 -------------------------------
-.. c:function:: void DescriptorMatcher::knnMatch( const Mat\& queryDescriptors,       const Mat\& trainDescriptors,       vector<vector<DMatch> >\& matches,       int k, const Mat\& mask=Mat(),       bool compactResult=false ) const
+.. cpp:function:: void DescriptorMatcher::knnMatch( const Mat& queryDescriptors,       const Mat& trainDescriptors,       vector<vector<DMatch> >& matches,       int k, const Mat& mask=Mat(),       bool compactResult=false ) const

-    Finds the k best matches for each descriptor from a query set with train descriptors.
-Found k (or less if not possible) matches are returned in the distance increasing order.
-See the details about query and train descriptors in ??.

-.. c:function:: void DescriptorMatcher::knnMatch( const Mat\& queryDescriptors,           vector<vector<DMatch> >\& matches, int k,      const vector<Mat>\& masks=vector<Mat>(),       bool compactResult=false )
+.. cpp:function:: void DescriptorMatcher::knnMatch( const Mat& queryDescriptors,           vector<vector<DMatch> >& matches, int k,      const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

+    Find the k best matches for each descriptor from a query set.

     :param queryDescriptors, trainDescriptors, mask, masks: See  :ref:`DescriptorMatcher::match` .

     :param matches: Mathes.
 Each  ``matches[i]``  is k or less matches for the same query descriptor.

-    :param k: Count of best matches found per each query descriptor (or less if it is not possible).
+    :param k: Count of best matches found per each query descriptor (or less if some query descriptor has less than k possible matches in total).

     :param compactResult: Parameter that is used when the mask (or masks) is not empty.
 If  ``compactResult``  is false, the  ``matches``  vector has the same size as  ``queryDescriptors``  rows.
 If  ``compactResult``  is true, the  ``matches``  vector does not contain matches for fully masked-out query descriptors.

+These are extended variants of :cpp:func:`DescriptorMatcher::match` methods.
+They find several best matches for each query descriptor.
+The matches are returned in the distance increasing order.
+See :cpp:func:`DescriptorMatcher::match` for the details about query and train descriptors.

 .. index:: DescriptorMatcher::radiusMatch

 DescriptorMatcher::radiusMatch
 ----------------------------------
-.. c:function:: void DescriptorMatcher::radiusMatch( const Mat\& queryDescriptors,           const Mat\& trainDescriptors,           vector<vector<DMatch> >\& matches,           float maxDistance, const Mat\& mask=Mat(),           bool compactResult=false ) const
+.. cpp:function:: void DescriptorMatcher::radiusMatch( const Mat& queryDescriptors,           const Mat& trainDescriptors,           vector<vector<DMatch> >& matches,           float maxDistance, const Mat& mask=Mat(),           bool compactResult=false ) const

-    Finds the best matches for each query descriptor that has a distance smaller than the given threshold.
-Found matches are returned in the distance increasing order.
-See the details about query and train descriptors in ??.

-.. c:function:: void DescriptorMatcher::radiusMatch( const Mat\& queryDescriptors,           vector<vector<DMatch> >\& matches,           float maxDistance,      const vector<Mat>\& masks=vector<Mat>(),       bool compactResult=false )
+.. cpp:function:: void DescriptorMatcher::radiusMatch( const Mat& queryDescriptors,           vector<vector<DMatch> >& matches,           float maxDistance,      const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

+    For each query descriptor, find the training descriptors not farther than the specified distance.

     :param queryDescriptors, trainDescriptors, mask, masks: See :ref:`DescriptorMatcher::match` .

     :param matches, compactResult: See :ref:`DescriptorMatcher::knnMatch` .

-    :param maxDistance: Threshold for found match distances.
+    :param maxDistance: Threshold on the distance between matched descriptors.

+For each query descriptor the methods find all the training descriptors such that the distance between the query descriptor and the training descriptor is equal or smaller than ``maxDistance``.
+Found matches are returned in the distance increasing order.

 .. index:: DescriptorMatcher::clone

 DescriptorMatcher::clone
 ----------------------------
-.. c:function:: Ptr<DescriptorMatcher> \\DescriptorMatcher::clone( bool emptyTrainData ) const
+.. cpp:function:: Ptr<DescriptorMatcher> DescriptorMatcher::clone( bool emptyTrainData ) const

     Clones the matcher.